Four different descriptions of the course design process

 In this step, the main activities are:

 - Use the information already available to fill in the five elements of the diamond diagram.
-You can systematically describe your course with the diamond diagram: learning objectives, course content, methods/media, success criteria and test methods and constraints.
+You can systematically describe your course using the diamond diagram, which includes learning objectives, course content, methods and media, success criteria, and test methods and constraints.
 An alternative is the Spider Diagram.

 - Collect any necessary additional pedagogic and discipline information.